-New jobs New homes

-Help to see our family who live far away

-To choose our housemates

-To go to Washington, D.C. to talk to the President
+New jobs New homes Help to see our family who live far away To choose our housemates To go to Washington, D.C. to talk to the President help care for our daughter."

 "In the next 10 years, our son may need more services which would be dependent on his health and the health of his dad and me."